jadecobra/python_tdd_exercises/source/code/code_make_python_tdd.rst

 makePythonTdd with variables
 *********************************************************************************

-* Here is the program_ from :ref:`how to make a Python Test Driven Development environment 3`
+* Here is the program_ from :ref:`how to make a Python Test Driven Development environment automatically with variables`

   .. tab-set::
     :sync-group: os